 The COVID-19 coronavirus had a significant impact on the UK and this has led to a nationwide lockdown in efforts to reduce the spreading of the outbreak.
-This lockdown means restrictions to travelling, working, socialising, and shopping across the UK.
+This lockdown means restrictions on travelling, working, socialising, and shopping across the UK.

 As a result of the lockdown, we have seen a significant decrease in air pollution levels across all of the major cities in the UK, according to new data from The European Environment Agency.

 In particular, levels of Nitrogen Dioxide (NO2) have seen a marked decrease in many cities over the past few weeks in comparison to the same period last year.
 This reduction is mainly due to the reduced traffic and other commercial and industrial activities that may emit nitrogen dioxide.